jittakorn-ch/jittakorn-ch/README.md

 I'm a student
 -------------

-New gaduates - Khon Kaen University, Bachelor of Science Program in Statistical Information.
 I've been learning Python for 2 years.

 * 🌍  I'm based in Khon Kaen, Thailand
 * ✉️  You can contact me at [jittakorn.2ch@gmail.com](mailto:jittakorn.2ch@gmail.com)